prince-ao/blog/content/posts/why-I'm-creating-a-blog.md

 I feel like technical people tend to shy away from topics that don't have to do with their field, and I do too, but life is bigger then technology and everything is interconnected, so it's impossible to talk about technology without talking about everything else.
 I will talk heavily about projects I'm working on, or cool hacks I found, but I will also incorporate books I've read, interesting life lessons, etc.

-### Who am I

-I am a human.
-A sometimes rational creature that is able to manipulate the world and create new things.